Final Fight (video game)

 It became a major commercial success in arcades, selling 30,000 arcade units worldwide while becoming the highest-grossing arcade game of 1990 in Japan and the year's highest-grossing arcade conversion kit in the United States.
 The Super NES version also sold 1.5 million cartridges worldwide.
-It spawned the Final Fight series, followed by several sequels.
+Now considered one of the greatest video games of all time, it spawned the Final Fight sub-series from the Street Fighter series, followed by several sequels.
 Its development team later worked on the original Street Fighter II, and some of the characters from Final Fight later appeared as playable fighters in other entries of the franchise, such as the Street Fighter Alpha sub-series.

 Gameplay

 Final Fight can be played by up to two players simultaneously.
-Before the game begins, the player chooses between the three main characters: Haggar, Cody, and Guy.
+Before the game begins, the player chooses between the three main characters: Haggar, Cody and Guy.
 Each has his own fighting style and attributes.
 Health gauges are displayed for both player and enemy characters.

-The controls for Final Fight consist of an eight-way joystick and two buttons for attacking and jumping respectively.
-Pressing the attack button repeatedly when attacking an enemy or multiple enemies will cause the player character to perform a combo.
-The final blow of the combo can be changed to a throw if the player moves the joystick in the opposite direction just before landing it.
-The player can also perform jump attacks.
-Pressing the attack and jump buttons simultaneously allows the player to perform a special attack that strikes all surrounding enemies, but will drain a small portion of the player's health.
+The controls for Final Fight consist of an eight-way joystick and two buttons, one each for attacking and jumping.
+By entering different combinations of joystick moves and button presses, the player can perform a variety of attacks:

-Enemies can be grabbed simply by walking into one of them.
-When an enemy is grabbed, the player can perform a grab attack by pressing the attack button or perform a throw by tilting the joystick left or right.
-A thrown enemy can be tossed at another for additional damage.
-Items such as weapons, health recovery items, and items awarding extra points can be picked up by standing over one and pressing the attack button.
-Weapons have limited uses and will disappear if the player is disarmed by an enemy too much or when the player moves to a new area.